Raise your hand if you want to hit the ‘redo’ button on life. Yeah, me too.

 If you’re going to make the choice to reinvent yourself, you’re going to have to mean what you say and say what you mean.
 If you want to reinvent yourself you have to take the time to map it out.
 You won’t be able to control everything, but you can prepare yourself for anything!
 Once you’ve identified the changes you want to make you have to focus yourself to really stick to those changes and you have to practice them consistently.
 You will not succeed if you do not commit.
 There’s no way around that.
 You know the saying, “it won’t be easy, but it will be worth it.”
 If you feel yourself straying away from your focus and your goals, regroup.
 Seek support, but return to the work.

-5. If you’re vision for reinventing yourself doesn’t work out, try again!
+5. If your vision for reinventing yourself doesn’t work out, try again!

 Like I said when we started, I reinvent, “rebrand”, regroup—whatever you wanna call it—as often I feel I need to.
 Most times I don’t even tell anybody about it, I just do what I feel is going to be best for me.
 Sometimes I change my number I have yet to regret it.
 If you need help getting started or venting enough to let things go, I’m here.
 Here’s to the new you.